menu

 Occupations and Workforce

-Edgar Springs is a decidedly white-collar city, with fully 96.08% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Edgar Springs is a city of service providers, professionals, and managers.
-There are especially a lot of people living in Edgar Springs who work in maintenance occupations (17.65%), food service (17.65%), and management occupations (17.65%).
+Edgar Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Edgar Springs is a city of service providers, professionals, and transportation and shipping workers.
+There are especially a lot of people living in Edgar Springs who work in maintenance occupations (13.95%), the sciences (12.79%), and food service (10.47%).

 And if you like science, one thing you'll find is that Edgar Springs has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.